IterResearch: Rethinking Long-Horizon Agents with Interaction Scaling¶

 Limitations & Future Work¶

-- Report quality is a critical bottleneck — if important information is lost during summarization, subsequent reasoning will be adversely affected.
+- Report quality is a critical bottleneck—if vital information is lost during summarization, subsequent reasoning suffers.

-- The discount factor \(\gamma\) in the geometric discount reward may be a sensitive hyperparameter.
+- Selection of \(\gamma\) for geometric discounted rewards may be a sensitive hyperparameter.

 Related Work & Insights¶

-- vs. WebThinker/WebDancer: These methods employ the mono-contextual paradigm and inevitably suffer from context suffocation.
+- vs WebThinker/WebDancer: These utilize mono-contextual paradigms and inevitably encounter context suffocation.

-- vs. InftyThink: A similar iterative-plus-summarization idea, but applied to reasoning tasks; IterResearch targets information retrieval agents.
+- vs InftyThink: Shares similar iteration and summarization ideas but applies them to pure reasoning tasks, whereas IterResearch focuses on information retrieval agents.

 Rating¶

-- Novelty: ⭐⭐⭐⭐⭐ MDP modeling combined with iterative workspace reconstruction represents an important breakthrough in the deep research agent paradigm.
+- Novelty: ⭐⭐⭐⭐⭐ MDP modeling and iterative workspace reconstruction represent major breakthroughs in research agent paradigms.

-- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Validated across 6 benchmarks with multi-dimensional analyses including interaction scaling, cross-paradigm transfer, and zero-training prompting.
+- Experimental Thoroughness: ⭐⭐⭐⭐⭐ Comprehensive validation across 6 benchmarks, interaction scaling, cross-paradigm transfer, and zero-shot prompting.

-- Writing Quality: ⭐⭐⭐⭐⭐ Problem motivation is clearly articulated and the method is rigorously formalized.
+- Writing Quality: ⭐⭐⭐⭐⭐ Clear motivation and rigorous formalization.

-- Value: ⭐⭐⭐⭐⭐ Directly advances the state of the art in deep research agents with high practical utility.
+- Value: ⭐⭐⭐⭐⭐ Directly advances SOTA for deep research agents with high practical utility.